KhaosResearch/MPR-MDES/README.md

-Typo: According to the definition in Section 5.2 for multiclass, the average parameter in Section 5.3 is macro.
+NOTICE:  In Section 5.2 of the paper, we proposed using macro-averaging for the calculation of precision, recall, and F1-score in the multiclass setting.
+In Section 5.3, during the experimental analysis, we reported the results based on micro-averaging.
+However, the difference between macro-averaging and micro-averaging in our scenarios is not significant.

 **Cite this article**